 Got travel plans?

-I usually travel around my birthday at the beginning of April.
-Unfortunately, I wasn’t able to this year, but if I had, no question I would have had everything packed just so.
-I absolutely hate to be without what I need while I’m traveling, simply because I failed to plan.
+I love to travel, and whether it’s a jaunt to Europe or across the country, or a road trip to the Texas Hill Country, I absolutely hate to be without what I need while I’m traveling, simply because I failed to plan.
 A spontaneous traveler, I am not.

-But it is possible to keep on top of the packing situation by having a few things already put together, that way, all you have to do is slip them into your luggage and you’re good to go!
+It is possible to keep on top of the packing situation by having a few things already put together.
+That way, all you have to do is slip them into your luggage and you’re good to go!

-We’re going to dive into the third installment of the To-Go-Kit series with a Sewing Kit.
-I’m going to give you a couple of options, so you can be sure you’re taking only what you need to keep your wardrobe in pristine shape while you’re jet setting around.
+We’re going to dive into the third installment of the To-Go-Kit series with a sewing kit.
+I’m going to give you a couple of choices, so you can be sure you’re taking only what you need to keep your wardrobe in pristine shape while you’re jet setting around.

 For shopping purposes, make sure you check out series posts one, Office-To-Go, and two, Clothing Care-To-Go, for great ideas and tips about where to get the items you’ll need.
-In addition to the usual suspects (Walmart, Target, Amazon, etc.), you’ll want to check fabric or craft stores that carry sewing accouterments like JoAnn Fabrics, and be sure to use a coupon.
+In addition to the usual suspects (Walmart, Target, Amazon, etc.), you’ll want to check fabric or craft stores that carry sewing accoutrements like JoAnn Fabrics, and be sure to use a coupon.

-For the first option, I found one that was already very compactly put together.
-This little Sewing Kit from Clover was at a closeout store (Tuesday Morning) in the craft section for three or four dollars, but you can also buy one at Amazon here for $7.
+For the first option, I found one that was already compactly put together.
+This little sewing kit from Clover was at a closeout store in the craft section for three or four dollars, but you can also buy one at Amazon here for $9.

 It’s 3-1/8” tall, 1-3/4” wide, and almost ¾” thick.
 Its lid hinges open to a removable insert.
-The case is a heavy duty but lightweight plastic, and the insert fits nicely.
+The case is a sturdy but lightweight plastic, and the insert fits nicely.
 On side one it has: one pair of scissors and one pair of tweezers,